tanushiuix/localrepo/README.md

-"this is the new folder created by me in which i learn to push that folder only to the folder"
+"this is the new folder created by me in which i learn to push that folder only to the github"